Arrive in Toronto

 This morning drive to one of our favourite Canadian cities – Ottawa.
 Despite being the capital of Canada, the city is not huge (fourth in size) and its pleasant districts and parks are easily walkable or bikeable.
 In the afternoon you could take a hop-on hop-off bus tour to get a great overview of the city or perhaps a bike tour to get some exercise whilst seeing the sights.
 Early evening you might want to stroll around Byward Market to browse the little shops and eat in one of the many tempting restaurants.

-Hotel: Lord Elgin or similar.
+Overnight: Lord Elgin or similar.
 Or upgrade to Fairmont Chateau Laurier.

 Take your time today and pick one or two of the sights that you’d like to see in more depth, perhaps the Canadian parliament building, the Canadian Museum of History and War, the Canadian Museum of Nature or the National Gallery of Canada.
+For the adrenalin junkies, there is a brand new attraction Interzip Rogers - the very first zipline between two provinces.
+Take off from Gatineu in Quebec and zoom down the zipline across the Ottawa River into Ontario!

 Ottawa – Algonquin Provincial Park – Huntsville (213 miles)